Neoclassicism: France

-Louis XVI style (1760-1789)
+Louis XVI style (1760–1789)

 It marks the transition from Rococo to Classicism.
-Unlike the Classicism of Louis XIV, which transformed ornaments into symbols, Louis XVI style represents them as realistic and natural as possible, ie laurel branches really are laurel branches, roses the same, and so on.
+Unlike the Classicism of Louis XIV, which transformed ornaments into symbols, Louis XVI style represents them as realistic and natural as possible, i.e. laurel branches really are laurel branches, roses the same, and so on.
 One of the main decorative principles is symmetry.
 In interiors, the colours used are very bright, including white, light grey, bright blue, pink, yellow, very light lilac, and gold.
 Excesses of ornamentation are avoided.
 The return to antiquity is synonymous with above all with a return to the straight lines: strict verticals and horizontals were the order of the day.
 Serpentine ones were no longer tolerated, save for the occasional half circle or oval.
 Interior decor also honored this taste for rigor, with the result that flat surfaces and right angles returned to fashion.
 Ornament was used to mediate this severity, but it never interfered with basic lines and always was disposed symmetrically around a central axis.
 Even so, ébénistes often canted fore-angles to avoid excessive rigidity.

 The decorative motifs of Louis XVI style were inspired by antiquity, the Louis XIV style, and nature.
 Characteristic elements of the style: a torch crossed with a sheath with arrows, imbricated disks, guilloché, double bow-knots, smoking braziers, linear repetitions of small motifs (rosettes, beads, oves), trophy or floral medallions hanging from a knotted ribbon, acanthus leaves, gadrooning, interlace, meanders, cornucopias, mascarons, Ancient urns, tripods, perfume burners, dolphins, ram and lion heads, chimeras, and gryphons.
-Greco-Roman architectural motifs are also very used: flutings, pilasters (fluted and unfluted), fluted balusters (twisted and straight), columns (engaged and unengaged, sometimes replaced by caryathids), volute corbels, triglyphs with guttae (in relief and trompe-l'œil).
+Greco-Roman architectural motifs are also heavily used: flutings, pilasters (fluted and unfluted), fluted balusters (twisted and straight), columns (engaged and unengaged, sometimes replaced by caryathids), volute corbels, triglyphs with guttae (in relief and trompe-l'œil).